metabase/metabase/docs/questions/sharing/alerts.md

 Save the question, the click on the bell icon in the bottom-right of the screen, and select how often you want Metabase to check this question for results.
 That's it!

-## Adding additional recipients to your alerts

-You can add any Metabase user, email address, or even a Slack channel as a recipient of an alert.
-Admins can add or remove recipients on any alert, even ones that they did not create themselves.

-Here's more information about [setting up email integration](../../configuring-metabase/email.md) and [setting up Slack integration](../../configuring-metabase/slack.md).

 ## Editing and deleting alerts

 Admins get special privileges with alerts.